apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 #### Implementation Notes

-* S3N, Swift, FTP and potentially other non-traditional FileSystems implement `delete()` as recursive listing and file delete operation.
+* Object Stores and other non-traditional filesystems onto which a directory tree is emulated, tend to implement `delete()` as recursive listing and entry-by-entry delete operation.
-This can break the expectations of client applications -and means that they cannot be used as drop-in replacements for HDFS.
+This can break the expectations of client applications for O(1) atomic directory deletion, preventing the stores' use as drop-in replacements for HDFS.

 ### `boolean rename(Path src, Path d)`